soy1bonus/BoardGameInserts/README.md

 ## Workflow

-Download the the whole thing and duplicate one of the inserts.
+Download the the whole thing (click on the *Code* button and then *Download ZIP*) and duplicate one of the inserts.
 You could do it from scratch, but why would you, as some setup is already done for you.

 Also, remember that all **distances are in centimetres**.